This site requires a more recent version of Adobe Flash Player to function properly.

 Below we look at the key drivers for AIG with potential upside or downside to the AIG's stock price.

-- Property & Casualty Premiums In Asia Property & Casualty premiums in Asia account for a third of the premiums earned by the property and casualty division.
-Trefis expects that AIG will continue to expand its presence in the Asia-Pacific region, increasing premiums from under $11 billion in 2012 to over $20 billion by the end of the Trefis forecast period.
-However, if the company is unable to capture additional share as other insurers also focus in the fast-growing region, AIG's Asia P&C premiums may only reach about $17 billion.
-This would also likely result in P&C investment assets only reaching about $175 billion by the end of the Trefis forecast period, versus our current forecast of about $200 billion.
-This is because the company's invested assets are highly correlated to premium income, given that it invests its premiums.
-Should this occur there would be a downside of about 5% to the Trefis price estimate for AIG's stock.
+- Property & Casualty Premiums In Asia Property & Casualty premiums in Asia account for a fourth of the premiums earned by the property and casualty division.
+Over the last two years the division has experienced a decline in premiums due to strengthening of the U.S. Dollar, especially against the Japanese Yen.
+Japan is a key market for the company.
+Trefis expects that AIG will continue to expand its presence in the Asia-Pacific region, increasing premiums from about $8.5 billion in 2014 to around $12 billion by the end of the Trefis forecast period.
+However, owing to an intense competition from the company faces from other insurers AIG could fail to capture additional share in this fast-growing market.
+This would also impact P&C investment assets only reaching which we currently forecast to grow beyond $183 billion by the end of our forecast period.
+There is about 5% downside to the Trefis price estimate for AIG's stock if premiums from Asia grow to only about $9.5 billion and corresponding growth in P&C invested assets is slowed to $150 billion through the Trefis forecast period.

 American International Group, Inc. (AIG) is a leading provider of insurance and retirement solutions.
 The company serves individual and commercial customers primarily in the U.S., Canada, Europe and Asia.
 AIG's primary products include property and casualty (P&C) insurance, life insurance and retirement solutions.